ng-girls/todo-list-tutorial/component.md

 # \#3: 📐 Component

-One approach in Web development \(and software development generally\) is component-based architecture.
+One approach in Web development \(and software development in general\) is component-based architecture.
 In the past years it has gained a lot of popularity.
 What is a component?

 In [Service-Oriented Architecture \(SOA\) vs. Component Based Architecture](http://petritsch.co.at/download/SOA_vs_component_based.pdf), Helmut Petritsch defines a component as follows: